apsun/VNaaS/utils/README.md

 allowed to access files/databases on your server (e.g. GAE/Heroku)

 `dl_patch.sh`: This is how I get the HCB files.
 Is it legal?
 Ehh...
 Maybe?
-I mean, the files are publicly available, right?